zgutterm/IBMThink2019/2-CamelREST/README.md

 # Microservies with Camel Routes

 In this exercise, you will implement and execute two Camel-based microservices.
+The first service, the aloha service, returns a simple greeting.
+The second service behaves similarly, but includes an endpoint that calls the aloha service.

 ## Prerequisites
 Ensure that you have Maven installed.